 - Poultry seasoning — believe it or not, there is no poultry in poultry seasoning.
 It’s simply a delicious combination of spices

 - Vital wheat gluten — it’s quite possible you’ve never worked with vital wheat gluten before, but it’s a simple flour-like substance used to create vegan meat products.
 You can usually find it at health food stores like Sprouts and Natural Grocers or online.

 It’s easier than you think to make your own plant-based chicken.

-Once your vegan mock chicken is done, wrap the fillets in waxed paper or foil, or store in a sealable container.
+Once your vegan mock chicken is done, wrap the fillets in waxed paper or foil, or store them in a sealable container.
 Keep this in the fridge for up to 4–5 days.
 Or they can be frozen for up to 2–3 months.